gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 We cannot remember why we want to *clump clump clump clump* through the dark old places deep under the earth.
 Not that they are really so dark or so deep.
-The well in the stone garden, now...
-If someone dropped us into that, we might fall right out the bottom of the world.
+The well in the stone garden, now…  If someone dropped us into that, we might fall right out the bottom of the world.
 No more *clump clump clump clump* for us.

 How do we know this?
 Have we been here before?
 We must have been.
 Were we boots